 For a stronger effect, merely duplicate the copied selection layer.

-TIP Blurring with Blend Modes
+TIP Blurring with Blend Modesand its result like this :

 After duplicating the copied selection layer, try changing the blend mode of the top version to Lighten.